Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 ##### Will Glimesh have a feature like Mixplay?

 We pride ourselves on live engagement with your community and we think real-time features are a requirement for us.
 The goal is to provide a developer framework for anyone to create custom content like Mixplay.

-##### Will mods have a different color or icon for username?

-Yes, they will have a moderator tag in chat.
-For now, it’s blue and is labeled mod.

 ##### What alerts will there be for streams?